Bathon/PROJECT-OPERATION-PI-TANGO-DOOM-3D-CORESIGHT/README.md

 ## Features:
 * Import an image created by a Google Tango enabled device
-* Find the waypoints in the image
+* Find the waypoints in the image and create indicators for the data

 ## Project Checklist: